Thomas Henry Huxley: The X Club

 In November 1864, Huxley succeeded in launching a dining club, the X Club, composed of like-minded people working to advance the cause of science; not surprisingly, the club consisted of most of his closest friends.
 There were nine members, who decided at their first meeting that there should be no more.
 The members were: Huxley, John Tyndall, J. D. Hooker, John Lubbock (banker, biologist and neighbour of Darwin), Herbert Spencer (social philosopher and sub-editor of the Economist), William Spottiswoode (mathematician and the Queen's Printer), Thomas Hirst (Professor of Physics at University College London), Edward Frankland (the new Professor of Chemistry at the Royal Institution) and George Busk, zoologist and palaeontologist (formerly surgeon for HMS Dreadnought).
 All except Spencer were Fellows of the Royal Society.
 Tyndall was a particularly close friend; for many years they met regularly and discussed issues of the day.
 On more than one occasion Huxley joined Tyndall in the latter's trips into the Alps and helped with his investigations in glaciology.

 There were also some quite significant X-Club satellites such as William Flower and George Rolleston, (Huxley protegés), and liberal clergyman Arthur Stanley, the Dean of Westminster.
 Guests such as Charles Darwin and Hermann von Helmholtz were entertained from time to time.

 They would dine early on first Thursdays at a hotel, planning what to do; high on the agenda was to change the way the Royal Society Council did business.
 It was no coincidence that the Council met later that same evening.
-First item for the Xs was to get the Copley Medal for Darwin, which they managed after quite a struggle.
+The first item for the Xs was to get the Copley Medal for Darwin, which they managed after quite a struggle.